Spend more time in bed and less time in the gym

 Jenkins confirms the value of mental practice, too, from a scientific standpoint.
 “There is evidence to suggest that mental practice is better than no practice, and that mental practice in combination with physical practice is even better.”

-Playing golf in Vietnam
+Playing Golf in Vietnam

 If you are still not convinced, then this famous example may be the clincher.
 It was written by Hirini Reedy.
 It is also quoted by Mihaly Csikszentmihalyi in his legendary book, Flow.